CiscoDevNet/awesome-webex/README.md

 ### Contributing

-This list is published under [CC-BY-SA 4.0 license](https://github.com/CiscoDevNet/awesome-ciscospark/blob/master/LICENSE).

 Please take a quick gander at the [contribution guidelines](https://github.com/CiscoDevNet/awesome-ciscospark/blob/master/CONTRIBUTING.md) first.
 Thanks to all contributors; you rock!

 #### *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!*

 ### Contents

+You're entitled to reuse & distribute the contents of this list published under the terms of the [CC-BY-SA 4.0 license](https://github.com/CiscoDevNet/awesome-ciscospark/blob/master/LICENSE).

+DISCLAIMER: Cisco does not make any commitments about the resources listed in this document, nor the accuracy of the third party resources and any content accessible via those links.

 - [Client SDKs](#client-sdks)
 - [Integration frameworks](#integration-frameworks)